 Year 7

 Year 7 begins with supporting students with the transition to secondary school and help equip them with the tools to overcome the various challenges which arise when starting secondary school.
+In the first instance students will be given a “crash course” in navigating the various ICT skills needed to confidently mange the various new systems and procedures at Yavneh College including use of Teams, accessing homework, creating digital folders, saving/sharing/downloading/submitting work and accessing the school network.
+Subsequent lesson topics include looking at the changing nature of friendship(s)aswell as considering the influences of peer pressure and approval.
 As students become more independent (both in/out of school) we then look at (healthy) lifestyle choices (diet, gaming, social media) as students are at an age where they will need to make their own (healthy) lifestyle choices.
 By the end of the first term, as students are settled into life at Yavneh College, they look at Democratic Government in the UK, learning about our parliamentary system and key features of a democracy.
+Students also spend the PSHE lesson which is closest to Remembrance Day considering the impact/legacy of both world wars and to remember the sacrifice made by our soldiers for this country.

 The second term begins with units on prejudice and bullying.
 Friendships can change and new ones will usually have been established by this point in the year so it an appropriate time to ensure students how to manage their relationships both in school and the wider community.
+In conjunction with a series of assemblies which run during this term, we invite Kisharon to run an interactive PSHE session raising awareness of disabilities and learning difficulties.
+Given that many students in year 7 may not be aware of and/or will not have had any experience of certain disables and learning needs, we feel it is very important for our students understand the importance of tolerance, inclusion and diversity as early as possible in their school life.
 PSHE lessons continue with lessons on careers to help us fulfil our Gatsby Benchmarks, ensuring students visit and revisit careers every year.
 The final unit in this term revolves around managing puberty.
 This is placed at this point in the year so students are more than familiar and comfortable with their form tutors.

-The final term includes a focus on the risks of alcohol and tobacco.
+The final term includes a focus on the risks of alcohol, vaping and tobacco.
 This is less of a concern at the start of the year but something that may impact some of them as they approach the summer holidays and certainly when it comes to the cycle of Bar and Bat Mitzvah parties in Year 7 and 8.
+We have also recently added lessons on both consent and the dangers/legality of sending and sharing indecent images to the year 7 curriculum as a reflection on the growing importance of these issues in today’s society.
+We have placed this at the very end of Year 7 as students will now have (most likely) owned a mobile phone for at least a year and will likely be now engaging in various forms of social media and this is an opportunity to educate students about using their phones in a responsible and safe way.
+As students are about to spend more time with family over the summer, the final topic in Year 7 is families and relationships.
 As students are about to spend more time with family over the summer, the final topic in Year 7 is families and relationships.

 Year 8

 Year 8 begins with looking at personal and online safety.
 We start with this as this gives students an introduction to the use of online apps that they may have used/been introduced to over the summer holidays and the importance of staying safe on them.
+This unit also includes a lesson on the dangers and (legal) ramifications of sending/sharing nudes and/or indecent/explicit images.
 Students then revisit drug use and peer influence.
 As students begin to approach their teenage years and will be in the midst of the Bar Mitzvah party cycle it is essential that they have consistent education and guidance around peer pressure and the use of drugs and vaping.
 We finish the first term considering age, disability and discrimination.
 As pupils are now more confident in travelling to and from school and are likely to be more independent (especially on a Friday afternoon) this is an opportune time to ensure students understand the importance of being good citizens and respecting others, especially when they are representing the Yavneh community outside of school.
 We also recognise the importance of tackling student’s preconceived notions about diversity and ensure our students are aware of protected characteristics, as well as valuing respect and inclusivity.
+During the first term all year 8 students also participate in an interactive First Aid workshop run by Stand Against Violence.

 In the second term we start by revisiting careers.
 This unit of work gives them a greater insight into the different options/pathways available in both the immediate context and thinking longer term with regard to potential career paths.
 Students then focus on mental health and emotional wellbeing, looking in particular at how students can take care of themselves.
 As students will likely now be exposed to a wider range of social media platforms, the focus in year 8 is largely about them having a positive impact on social media and how to support other students who may seem unhappy on social media.
 We also use this unit as an opportunity to address misconceptions around mental health and challenge associated preconceptions and stigmas.
 The term concludes with the same focus on health and wellbeing but shifts to considering the importance of managing stress.
 This is done to coincide with the period prior to the end of year 8 exams and with a view that they will be starting their GCSEs in the not-so-distant future.

 The final term’s first unit of work revolves around laws and the justice system and also links explicitly to the drugs unit covered earlier in the year which is revisited at this point in time.
 As students are almost all now entering their teenage years and going through puberty, the topic of healthy relationships is revisited at this point but the focus now shifts towards the issue of diversity in sexual orientation, intimacy, LGBTQ+ and considering the benefits/pressures around delaying sexual activity.
-The term concludes with an introduction to contraception, STIs and finishes with an introduction to the issue of consent.
-The final units covered here are not an immediate concern for our pupils at the start of the year but will perhaps impact them more as the year progresses.
+The term concludes with an introduction to contraception, the dangers associated with unprotected sex and STIs.
+The final units covered here are certainly not an immediate concern for our pupils at the start of the year but will perhaps impact them more as the year progresses.
 Equally, these lessons are placed prior to the summer holidays to educate pupils accordingly and act as a timely reminder about staying safe if they are in a relationship.

 Year 9

 The first term welcomes the Year 9 pupils to the academic year with a series of lessons related to their well-being.
 The first two focus on the potentially challenging transition into Key Stage 4 and the beginning of the path towards GCSEs.
+Part of these lessons include an ICT skills “refresher” lesson to support student’s with their digital literacy to equip them with (basic) organisational and practical skills including setting up digital folders for each GCSE subject, opening/saving documents, creating PowerPoints and protocol for writing emails.
 We acknowledge that many pupils may be wary of this transition and the understandable raised levels of pressure to make positive progress.
 Year 9 also have an enhanced Enrichment programme to cover curriculum areas they have not chosen.
 Following on from the focus on transition we revisit the topic of drugs and alcohol use in the context of dealing with peer pressure.
 As students are in the midst of their teenage years education on this issue continues to be of paramount importance and this is why it is revisited at this point.
 The final unit of the first term looks at managing conflict at home considering both the causes of conflict and evaluating strategies to help resolve conflict between young people and their families.
 These lessons are taught at a time when many pupils bodies and hormone levels are continuing to change and their relationships with their families are consequently evolving.
 The penultimate unit of the term relate to Remembrance Day to coincide with Remembrance Week (November) and looking at the evolution of the British Army in terms of changing roles of women in the army and the experience of Black British servicemen during the Frist World War.
+This miniseries of lessons concludes by looking at the impact of the HMS Empire Windrush and importance of immigration on British culture.
 The final lessons of the term focus back on careers and give students a chance to revisit and develop their profiles on the Tools they were introduced to in Key Stage 3.

 Year 10

 The final term aims to provide students with an insight into the current political system and current affairs, and how this may impact their everyday lives.
 These lessons begin with a (re)introduction to the UK political system, the parties involved and how elections work.
-Students then consider the impact of Brexit on the UK over the last few years.
 We hope that by this age students are becoming more politically aware/active and need to be equipped to understand and engage (better) with the UK political system and current affairs.
+Students then have a series of “Life Skill” lessons looking at the nature and implications of mortgages and rent.
+This is a consequence of recent “student voice” where Key Stage Four students expressed a desire to learn about these topics before the end of Year 11.
 Following on from these lessons, we explore some of the more problematic elements of our society including racism, Islamophobia and gangs.
 These are issues which our students will continue to be exposed to as they continue to grow up and are more socially independent.
 Our final PSHCE lessons of the year coincides with the run-up to (significant) end of year examinations, in which pupils will understandably face greater levels of workload and pressure.
 These are the first “proper” exams students will sit and therefore we focus on building resilience and strategies to support exam preparation/revision.

 Year 11

 The first term welcomes the Year 11 pupils to the academic year with a series of lessons related to maximising their learning potential and how to ensure effective studying which gives them the best productivity to time ratio.
 Historically students have found the beginning of Year 11 quite stressful as they feel the pressure ‘ramp up’ and therefore giving them practical tools to help with their learning is beneficial.
-They spend the first lesson reflecting on their progress last year and making SMART targets to guarantee that they start year 11 on the right foot.
-This then links into ‘coping with stress’ in the next unit of lessons.
-Students typically begin to feel stress more at this point in the year, and it was a conscious choice to not focus on academic learning, but more on their own Mental Wellbeing and is placed here before they start their mock exams.
+They spend the first lessons reflecting on their progress last year (and in the end of year 10 exams) and making SMART targets to guarantee that they start year 11 on the right foot.
+This includes reviewing study habits and considering how to prioritise/balance revision.
+This then links into ‘coping with stress’ in the next unit of lessons as well as revisiting the concept of self-esteem and body image.
+Students typically begin to feel stress more at this point in the year, and it was a conscious choice to not focus on academic learning, but more on their own mental wellbeing and is placed here before they start their mock exams.
 The final series of lessons in the first term focuses on ‘Planning for the Future’.
 Students will shortly begin the Key Stage 5 options process and it is therefore very important that the students understand that there are several different options open to them relating to both post-16 and post-18 pathways.
-The final lessons allow students to revisit and update their Unifrog profiles and create their own CV (using a universal format through Unifrog).
+The final lessons allow students to revisit and update their Unifrog profiles (activity/competency logs) and create their own CV (using a universal format through Unifrog).
 Many students will be approaching the age where they will be looking for part time work and will need to have a basic CV.

 In the final term, Students focus on exam and revision sessions that lead up to their GCSEs.